SofaPirate/Plaquette/docs/waves.rst

       println(heartBeat);  // Stream the combined wave for visualization }

-In this simulation, the `primaryBeat` provides the dominant rhythm, while the `secondaryBeat` introduces a softer, complementary pulse.
+In this simulation, the ``primary`` sine wave provides the dominant rhythm, while the ``secondary`` sine wave introduces a softer, complementary pulse.
 The resulting waveform mimics the double-thump pattern of a human heartbeat.

 Try experimenting with different wave types, amplitudes, and frequencies to see how the combined waveform changes.
+Try adding a third wave, making sure you divide the result by 3 intead of 2.
 Wave addition opens up endless possibilities for creating expressive and engaging outputs.

 Modulation